-The longest and most difficult Baja race is ready to start.
+The longest and most difficult Baja race returns in 2019

 This spirit of desert racing and off-road trips live on.
 In January 2017 classic Baja road racing will be combined with the zany energy of the Budapest-Bamako to bring you a unique once in a lifetime experience.

 The BAJA 4000 starts from Los Angeles and travels along parts of Route 66 to Joshua Tree National Park, Palm Springs, the Salton Sea and the hippy enclaves of Slab City before crossing into Mexico at Mexicali.

 The Baja 4000 will ride along dry salt flats, sand dunes, rocky dirt roads, sandy patches, cracked asphalt, silt beds and hard beach roads.

 Spend nights in mystical canyons near hot springs.
 Bump along desert beach tracks and cut through cactus forests.

 Experience off-road driving one of the most incredible eco-systems in the world.

 The rally is held every two years.
 The 2nd edition of the event will start from Hollywood on January 11, 2019.